ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 ---
-title: ioBroker Restore
+title: Execute ioBroker restore
 lastChanged: 03.12.2019
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/tutorial/restore.md
-hash: PdKXVqljYzqz8sIsT9661nR4t5rhUnRIN98FYdrp0w8=
+hash: XRWMH0ssI6i1cdQZvkzC7mxxLOtV1gF9ARP8fTcBX78=
 ---
 # Basics
-How to properly restore ioBroker installation on a Linux system?
+How do I correctly restore the ioBroker installation on a Linux system?

 ### Foreword:
-Since some users with a Restore do very hard, here is a step by step instructions for the restore after a crash, or even after a hardware change, system change or other help.
+Since some users find it very difficult to restore, a step-by-step guide for the restore after a crash or after a hardware change, system change or anything else should help.

-In principle, one can say one thing in advance: a restore is done with the right execution in a few minutes and nobody needs to be afraid.
+Basically, one thing can be said in advance: a restore can be done in a few minutes if done correctly and nobody needs to be afraid of it.

-At the end, all data is available again and a new system has been set up.
+In the end, all data is available again and a new system has been set up.

 ### Preparation:
-An executable ioBroker installation is absolutely necessary for the preparation.
+An executable ioBroker installation is essential for preparation.

-To get this done, there are 2 ways.
+There are two ways to do this.
-Either take a finished image from [download area](https://www.iobroker.net/#de/download), set up your own Linux OS and install ioBroker after this [manual](https://www.iobroker.net/#de/documentation/install/linux.md).
+Either take a finished image from [download area](https://www.iobroker.net/#de/download), set up your own Linux OS and install ioBroker according to this [manual](https://www.iobroker.net/#de/documentation/install/linux.md).

 ### Next Step
-If the old system had stored the states and / or objects in Redis, the new system must first be equipped with the Redis server.
+If the old system had saved the states and / or objects in Redis, the new system must first be equipped with the Redis server.

-If it is not sure if Redis has been used and still has access to the old system, then retrieve the required information with the command `iobroker status` "The output looks like this when using Redis:
+If it is not certain whether Redis was used and access to the old system still exists, then use the `iobroker status` command to get the required information.
+“When using Redis, the output looks as follows:

 ```
 iobroker is running on this host.